Holt59/datatable/README.md

-Datatable v1.0.5
+Datatable v2.0.0
 ================

-Datatable is a jQuery plugin for dynamic datatables with pagination, filtering and ajax loading.
+Datatable is a javascript plugin for dynamic datatables with pagination, filtering and ajax loading.
+This plugin **does not require jQuery** any longer since version 2.0.0.

 How to use?
 ===========

 Datatable is quite simple to use.
-Just add the CSS and Js file to your page:
+Just add the CSS and Javascript files to your page:

 ```html
 <script type="text/javascript" src="js/datatable.min.js"></script>